 Lameness diagnosis and treatment is a very large part of equine medicine.
 Lameness could be due to a condition as simple as a stone bruise, or to a career threatening injury such as a torn ligament, or to a life threatening condition like laminitis or a broken bone.
 It is imperative to diagnose and treat lameness quickly and accurately to achieve the best results

-Drs.
-Rice and Sjoberg leverage their significant knowledge and resources to provide expert diagnoses and treatment for lameness.
-A lameness evaluation may include a physical exam, observation of the horse moving in-hand and under saddle, flexion tests, and perineural or intra-articular analgesia.
+Our doctors leverage their significant knowledge and resources to provide expert diagnoses and treatment for lameness.
 Radiographs (x-rays) and/or diagnostic ultrasound can be of further help in characterizing the lameness.
 Once the reason for the lameness is determined a treatment plan will be developed in coordination with the owner.
 A lameness plan might include stall rest, pain medications, laser therapy, intra-articular medications, ultrasound-guided injections, or referral for surgery depending on the condition being treated.

 Equine Pre-Purchase Examinations